samyak24jain/ParallelFaceRec/README.md

 # ParallelFaceRec
-A parallel implementation of various Face Recognition algorithms in C++ using OpenCV.
+A parallel implementation of various Face Recognition algorithms in Python using OpenCV.